 Effect of Exchange Rate Changes on Cash

-Effect of Exchange Rate Changes on Cash is a component of Net Cash Flow representing the amount of increase (decrease) from the result of exchange rate changes on cash and cash equivalents held in foreign currencies.
+Effect of Exchange Rate Changes on Cash is a component of Net Cash Flow representing the amount of increase (decrease) from exchange rate changes on cash and cash equivalents held in foreign currencies.

 Net Cash Flow / Change in Cash & Cash Equivalents